chantzos/__/README.md

 }

 This function can be stored in a variable and can be used it as a normal function reference.
+The code inside the body of those strings, can be regular S-Lang code.

-Functions can have environment, delimited by the envbeg and envend keywords.
+Functions can have environment, delimited by the "envbeg" and "envend" keywords.
-This really makes the things interesting, because that way such a function can really control the environment.
-It can also create a closure:
+This fact alone, can make the things interesting, because that way such function can really control the environment.
+But, it can also create a

-(the `fun' keyword semantics are available when applications are started with the --devel command line switch)
+closure:

-		variable counter = fun (`envbeg variable _i = 0; envend _i++; _i;`);
+		variable counter = function (`envbeg variable _i = 0; envend _i++; _i;`);
 		counter.call (); -> 1
 		counter.call (); -> 2

-One such function can be the whole program if it wasn't for the backquotes.
+One such function can be the whole program and could be (almost) perfect, if it wasn't for the backquotes.
+Such multiline strings allows to write full compatible S-Lang code without further parsing, but the backquotes needs to be doubled, everytime there is a need; like when using a nested function, or simply when real multiline strings are needed in the code.
-The multiline strings are perfect to write full compatible S-Lang code without further parsing, but the backquotes needs to be doubled, when either using a nested function inside such a function or on every time a multiline string delimited by backquotes is needed on the code, and so on ...
+Such nested levels can end up, quickly, in unreadable code.

 ### Principals.